 - Have a routine for taking medications.
 For example, using a pillbox marked with the days of the week, fill the pillbox at the beginning of each week to make it easier to remember.

 - Keep a medication calendar and note every time you take a dose.
-Prescription labels tells you how much to take at each dose, but your doctor may change the dosage periodically, depending on your response to the drug.
+Prescription labels tell you how much to take at each dose, but your doctor may change the dosage periodically, depending on your response to the drug.
 On your medication calendar, you can list any changes in dosages as prescribed by your doctor.

 - Do not decrease your medication dosage to save money.
 You must take the full amount to get the full benefits.
 If cost is a problem, talk with your doctor about ways you can reduce the costs of your medications.